sumitjamdhade/Spotifyre/README.md

 This is a Spotify clone project.

-This project will contain 5 to 6 songs that can be played.
+This project contains 5 songs that can be played.

 Technologies used : HTML, CSS and JavaScript